Anthony Firkser: 2021 season

 On March 17, 2021, Firkser re-signed with the Titans on a one-year deal.

-During Week 11 against the Texans, Firkser scored his first touchdown of the season when he recovered a fumble in the end zone.
+During Week 11 against the Houston Texans, Firkser scored his first touchdown of the season when he recovered a fumble in the end zone.
 He finished the 22–13 loss with five receptions for 26 yards and the aforementioned touchdown.
 During a Week 17 34–3 victory over the Miami Dolphins, Firkser caught three passes for 24 yards and his first receiving touchdown of the season.
-In the regular-season finale against the Texans, Firkser had four receptions for 56 yards and a touchdown in the 28–25 road victory.
+In the regular-season finale against the Houston Texans, Firkser had four receptions for 56 yards and a touchdown in the 28–25 road victory.

 Firkser finished the 2021 season with 34 receptions for 291 yards and two touchdowns.

 Atlanta Falcons

 On April 12, 2022, Firkser signed a one-year deal with the Atlanta Falcons.
-He was released on August 30.
-He was signed to the practice squad the next day.
+He was released by the Falcons as a part of final roster cuts on August 30.
+Firkser was re-signed to the practice squad the following day.
 He was promoted to the active roster on September 13.
-In the 2022 season, he appeared in 11 games and started one.
-He had nine receptions for 100 yards.
+In the 2022 season, he appeared in 11 games and started one, recording nine receptions for 100 yards.

 New England Patriots

-On May 25, 2023, Firkser signed with the Patriots.
-He was released on August 29, 2023.
+On May 25, 2023, Firkser signed with the New England Patriots.
+He was released by the Patriots on August 29.

 Detroit Lions

 On October 10, 2023, the Detroit Lions signed Firkser to their practice squad.
 He was promoted to the active roster on December 30.
-Firkser was released on January 4, 2024 and re-signed to the practice squad, but promoted back on January 13.
+Firkser was released by the Lions on January 4, 2024 and re-signed to the practice squad, but was promoted back on January 13.

 New York Jets (second stint)

 On July 30, 2024, Firkser signed with the New York Jets.
-He was released on August 27, and re-signed to the practice squad.
-He was promoted to the active roster on October 19.
+He was released by the Jets on August 27, and was subsequently re-signed to the team's practice squad.
+Firkser was promoted to the active roster on October 19.
 On October 31, the Jets released him.

 Kansas City Chiefs (second stint)

-On November 2, 2024, Firkser was signed to the Kansas City Chiefs practice squad.
-He signed a reserve/future contract on February 12, 2025.

-On May 1, 2025, Firkser was released by the Chiefs.
+On November 2, 2024, Firkser was signed to the Kansas City Chiefs' practice squad.
+He signed a reserve/future contract with the Chiefs on February 12, 2025.
+On May 1, Firkser was released by the Chiefs.

 Detroit Lions (second stint)

 On November 11, 2025, Firkser signed with the Detroit Lions' practice squad.
+He was promoted to the active roster on November 26.
+Firkser finished the 2025 season with eight receptions for 53 yards in seven games.

+Washington Commanders

+On June 2, 2026, Firkser signed with the Washington Commanders.
+On July 29, he was released by the Commanders.

+Detroit Lions (third stint)

+On July 31, 2026, Firkser signed with the Detroit Lions.
+He was placed on injured reserve on August 4.
+On August 10, Firkser was released with an injury settlement.